Who Was Stanley Kubrick?

 The film subsequently garnered a great deal of media coverage and soon became a massive hit; it was still in theaters in 1972, four years after its release.

-In 2018, old footage surfaced of Kubrick explaining the enigmatic ending to 2001.
+In 2018, shortly before the re-release of 2001 in Imax theaters to commemorate its 50th anniversary, old footage surfaced of Kubrick explaining its enigmatic ending.
 He said that the character of Dr. Bowman is taken in by "god-like entities" for study, and as such is placed in a "human zoo" — a bedroom meant to replicate his natural environment.
 Afterward, he is transformed into the superhuman Star Child and sent back to Earth, reflecting "the pattern of a great deal of mythology."

 Kubrick went on to win further acclaim with the dystopian A Clockwork Orange (1971); the costumer drama Barry Lyndon (1975), for which he personally approved each costume for thousands of extras in battle scenes; The Shining (1980), which evidenced his predilection for multiple takes (he shot one scene with star Jack Nicholson 134 times); and the war drama Full Metal Jacket (1987), starring R. Lee Ermey, Adam Baldwin and Vincent D'Onofrio.